phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 112
+#Total Number of Tweets: 671
-#Number of Cruz Tweets: 72
+#Number of Trump Tweets: 202
-#Number of Clinton Tweets: 70
+#Number of Cruz Tweets: 144
-#Number of Sanders Tweets: 49
+#Number of Clinton Tweets: 140
-#Number of Rubio Tweets: 25
+#Number of Sanders Tweets: 95
-#Number of Carson Tweets: 11
+#Number of Rubio Tweets: 67
-#Total Number of Tweets:
+#Number of Carson Tweets: 23
 ---
 ---